spuder/puppet-gitlab/README.md

 Instead of gitlab.foo.com, user can now make the url git.foo.com or any other subdomain
 2013-Nov-11: 1.1.1 Increases default gitlabshell from 1.7.1 to 1.7.4, default branch is now 6-2-stable
 2013-Nov-14: 1.1.2 Increases default gitlabshell from 1.7.4 to 1.7.8, as a result of a security vulnerability
+2013-Nov-20: 1.1.3 Includes work around for issue where project would always be made public https://github.com/gitlabhq/gitlabhq/issues/5462